 A/Prof Penniment is the Director of the Australian Bragg Centre for Proton Therapy and has been inducted on the Board of the Asia-Oceania Particle Therapy Co-Operative Group (PTCOG-AO).
 He is involved in a number of Australian and international research projects, with a focus on planning and developing new radiation therapy facilities and improving indigenous cancer care and quality of life during cancer treatment.
-His clinical experience covers a broad range of solid tumour malignancies, with special clinical interest in breast, head and neck, upper gastrointestinal, colorectal and skin cancers.
+His clinical experience covers a broad range of solid tumour malignancies, with special clinical interest in breast cancer, head and neck cancer, upper gastrointestinal cancer, colorectal cancer and skin cancers.

 In January 2021, he was appointed a Member of the Order of Australia (AM) for his significant service to medicine, and to radiation oncology.